brunofmf/SafeCity/index.md

 By accessing or using our application, you agree to the terms of this privacy policy.
 Your use of the Application is subject to the terms set forth in this Privacy Policy and any other terms we may provide you.

+## Data Deletion

+You may, at any time, request your data from SafeCity to be deleted.
+For that just send your request to: safecity.plugableai@gmail.com

+From that point onwards, ALL your data will be deleted.

 ## Information Collection And Use

 For a better experience, while using our Service, we may require you to provide us with certain data.
 The information that we request is retained by us and used to identify the person who is logging in the Service.
 This data is only used to: